Researchers uncover how cells deal with formaldehyde toxicity during growth and aging

 The third occurs during development, when cells are dividing.
 The preferred mechanism is a branch of the transcription-coupled repair system operating independently of the canonical nucleotide excision repair, a system used to resolve DNA-protein crosslinks.

 The identification of the key repair mechanisms for formaldehyde-induced damage is a valuable piece of information.
-However, the team of researchers went beyond and found that the known antioxidant and formaldehyde quencher N-acetyl-L-cysteine (NAC) could reverse most of the toxicity in the animal model of AMeD and in human cells with alterations in the DNA repair systems, offering an unexpected clue for a potential therapeutic intervention to revert -pathogenic consequences.
+However, the team of researchers went beyond and found that the known antioxidant and formaldehyde quencher N-acetyl-L-cysteine (NAC) could reverse most of the toxicity in the animal model of AMeD and in human cells with alterations in the DNA repair systems, offering an unexpected clue for a potential therapeutic intervention to revert formaldehyde-pathogenic consequences.

-While this is still in the preclinical stage, the researchers are confident that it can inspire new therapeutic and dietary interventions to reduce the toxicity of this metabolic toxin, not only for AMeD patients, but also for individuals with a familial history of cancer development.
+While this research is still in the preclinical stage, the researchers are confident that it can inspire new therapeutic and dietary interventions to reduce the toxicity of this metabolic toxin, not only for AMeD patients, but also for individuals with a familial history of cancer development.

 More information: